odilijus-grinkas/pet_adoption/README.md

 - Start client: Go to client folder > `npm run dev`

-Using prisma:

-- Add all the tables with command `npx prisma migrate dev`, also use this command if make any changes to the database in schema.prisma file

-- Add data to tables with command `npx prisma db seed`

-- When you change data in seed.ts use command `npx prisma migrate reset`

 ### Pagrindines taisykles

 1. Niekada neliesti MAIN (origin/Main) - **nepushinti nieko i ji**.
 Jis skirtas tik atsibranchinimams ir merginimams su **savo** branch-u.